mybuddymichael/linter-elm-make/README.md

 By default, linting is only done after saving the file.
 If you want to lint while typing, turn on the `Lint On The Fly` option in the package settings.
 Also make sure that the `Lint As You Type` option is enabled in the [linter](https://github.com/atom-community/linter) package settings.

 #### `Always Compile Main`
 If enabled, the main file(s) will always be compiled instead of the active file.
-The main file can be set using `Linter Elm Make: Set Main Path`.
+The main files can be set using `Linter Elm Make: Set Main Paths`.
 If not set, the linter will look for `Main.elm` files in the source directories.
 Take note that if this is enabled, modules unreachable from the main modules will not be linted.
 Disabled by default.

 #### `Report Warnings`
 Show `elm-make` warnings.
 Enabled by default.